LeeAllenK/Dont-forget-Remind-me-React/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">Optimizations:</h1>
-  I would add a login page for users.
+  I would add a login page for users(Updated created login).
 Also make this application fullstack so login and information stays with user until deleted.
 </div>

 <div id="header">